agalanov/yellowtip-reservations-react/COMPLETE_SETUP_GUIDE.md

-# Complete Setup Guide - YellowTip Reservations System
+# Complete Setup Guide - Myolika Reservations System

 ## Overview

-This guide provides complete setup instructions for the YellowTip Reservations system that has been converted from PHP to React MUI TypeScript with a Node.js/Express backend.
+This guide provides complete setup instructions for the Myolika Reservations system that has been converted from PHP to React MUI TypeScript with a Node.js/Express backend.

 ## System Architecture